 Figure 1.
-Surface Water Trend Sites Selected for study
+Surface water Trend Network sites selected for study

 2.2 Site Characterization

-The 4 sites chosen for the study are rivers, each with at least a 15-year history of regular monthly sampling by Department staff for a suite of standard water quality analytes (e.g., nutrients, major ions).
-Three of the rivers, the Apalachicola, the Withlacoochee and the Ochlockonee, flow into Florida from Georgia over the Atlantic Coastal Plain province.
+The 4 sites chosen for the study were rivers, each with at least a 15-year history of regular monthly sampling by DEP staff for a suite of standard water quality analytes (e.g., nutrients, major ions).
+Three of the rivers—the Apalachicola, the Withlacoochee and the Ochlockonee—flow into Florida from Georgia over the Atlantic Coastal Plain province.
 The watersheds of the Ochlockonee and Withlacoochee Rivers each have significant amounts of agricultural and silvicultural activity.
-The Apalachicola River, formed by the confluence of the Flint and the Chattahoochee Rivers near Albany Georgia, drains much of the state of Georgia.
-It is used for sanitary waste disposal by millions of people in many cities, including metro Atlanta, Griffin, Columbus, and Bainbridge.
+The Apalachicola River, formed by the confluence of the Flint and the Chattahoochee Rivers near Albany, Georgia, drains much of that state.
+It is used for sanitary waste disposal by millions of people in many cities, including metropolitan Atlanta, Griffin, Columbus, and Bainbridge.
 The Chattahoochee River has three federally maintained water control structures (dams) upstream, which slow flow and pool the river.
-This provides an opportunity for sedimentation to occur before the water is released further downstream.
+This provides an opportunity for sedimentation to occur before the water is released farther downstream.
 The fourth site is located on the Alafia River, which flows west into Tampa Bay from the center of the Florida peninsula, with its headwaters near the City of Lakeland.

-2.3 Sampling Technique
+2.3 Sampling Techniques

-The greatest number of EC detections are expected when using a combination of sampling methods, such as polar organic chemical integrative samplers (POCIS), semipermeable membrane devices (SPMD) and whole water grab samples (Alvarez, 2010).
-The passive samplers (POCIS and SPMD) are used for long-term deployment (30 – 35 days) while the grab sample technique is used to capture a discrete snapshot in time.
-There are some types of chemicals found in both sampling devices.
-However, the SPMD is selected for neutral organic chemicals, such as polybrominated diphenyl ethers (PBDEs) and the POCIS is selected for more water-soluble organic chemicals, such as hormones (Alvarez, 2010).
+The greatest number of EC detections is expected when using a combination of sampling methods, such as polar organic chemical integrative samplers (POCIS), semipermeable membrane devices (SPMD), and whole water grab samples (Alvarez 2010).
+The passive samplers (POCIS and SPMD) are used for long-term deployment (30 to 35 days), while the grab sample technique is used to capture a discrete snapshot in time.
+Some types of chemicals are found in both sampling devices.
+However, the SPMD is selected for neutral organic chemicals, such as polybrominated diphenyl ethers (PBDEs), and the POCIS is selected for more water-soluble organic chemicals, such as hormones (Alvarez 2010).

-For this study, POCIS, SPMD and grab samples were utilized at each site.
+For this study, POCIS, SPMD, and grab samples were used at each site.
 Three POCIS and three SMPD contained in one large canister (Figure 2) were deployed at each river site for the study in March 2017.
-Grab samples were collected when the devices were retrieved 30-35 days later.
+Grab samples were collected when the devices were retrieved 30 to 35 days later.
 A field blank for each sampling method (POCIS, SPMD, and grab) was collected at the Apalachicola River site.

+2.4 EC Categories

+Many of the compounds evaluated as part of this study are suspected of causing endocrine disruption in both aquatic and terrestrial invertebrate and vertebrate species (Blazer et al. 2011 and 2013, Guy et al. 2009; Letcher et al. 2010; Oetken et al. 2004; Vos et al. 2000).
+EC are categorized based on their manufacturing or commercial use.
+Each category of EC compounds tends to have similar exposure routes, aquatic life effects, and chemical characteristics (Table 1).